mirconegri/LaundryBot/README.md

 # 🧺 LaundryBot

-LaundryBot is a Telegram bot designed to manage **laundry bookings** automatically.
+LaundryBot is a Telegram bot that allows users to **manage laundry bookings** easily.

-Users can view available slots, book a laundry slot, and cancel their bookings directly via Telegram.
+I created this bot because in the student dormitory where I live in Trento, there is **no program to manage laundry reservations**.
+Every time someone wanted to book a washing machine or dryer, we had to manually write down who was using which machine.

+So I programmed this bot to **make the process simpler and automated**, allowing residents to book machines directly via Telegram.

 ---